Selected weights for weight training for cyclists Online

 - Sit in the leg press machine with your back pressed flat against the back of the seat.

-- Place your feet against the leg press about shoulder-width apart.
-Your lower legs should be at a 90 degree angle to your body.
+- Place your feet against the leg and press about shoulder-width apart.
+Your lower legs should be at a 90-degree angle to your body.
 If not, adjust the seat forward or backward.

 - Using your thighs, push the leg press away from your body until your legs are nearly completely straight.